zl0531/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 ## Column mask

 A column mask is a database object that manifests a column value access control rule for a specific column in a specific table.
 It uses a CASE expression that describes what you see when you access the column.
 For example, a teller can see only the last four digits of a tax identification number.

+Table 3-1 summarizes these special registers and their values.

 Table 3-1 Special registers and their corresponding values